Charles Cobbe: Personal life

 Cobbe was the founder of the prominent Cobbe family in Ireland and built the ancestral home of Newbridge outside Dublin between 1747 and 1752.
 The collection at Newbridge has been documented in The Cobbe Cabinet of Curiosities: An Anglo-Irish Country House Museum.

-He died at St. Sepulchre's, Dublin, on 14 April 1765, and was buried at Donabate.
+He died at St. Sepulchre's Palace, Dublin, on 14 April 1765, and was buried at Donabate.